KabukiStarship/Script2/_Spec/Data/Value.md

 #### Type-Value Tuple

 Types TV2, TV4, or TV8  are Binary-Form Type-Value Tuples referred to as TVT.
-TVT are designed to work wtih up POD types with up to two ALU Words.
+TVT are designed to work with up POD types with up to two ALU Words.
 The type is stored as word for memory alignment purposes.
 Please note, the following reference TVT data structure is not listed in template format because each system should only have one instance of the TVT struct.

 ```C++
 struct TypeValue {